FREE Security Quote

 Many pet owners set up cameras inside their home so they can log in to LifeView during the day and check in on them.
 You can also set up the alert system to send you a text notification when the dog walker arrives and leaves.

 Great news!
-LifeShield has free mobile apps for iPhone, Android and Blackberry systems.
+LifeShield has free mobile apps for iPhone and Android systems.
 Your apps allow you to fully control your system:

 You’ll need to have a high-speed internet and an internet connection to install one of our LifeShield wireless home security systems.
 LifeShield supports VOIP, DSL, cable and Fios.